User Guide

 🔧

 You're joining mid-story.
-Enter the current odometer reading you have, add any service records you know, and let Moto Shed start tracking from there — even with partial history.
+Enter the odometer reading from when you acquired it, add any service records you know, then update the current odometer if needed — even with partial history.

 This is the simplest path.
 Your history is empty and you're starting fresh from delivery-day mileage.